 Pumpkin seeds contain an amino acid called tryptophan.
 The body converts tryptophan into serotonin, which is then converted into melatonin, often called the sleep hormone.
-Snacking on pumpkin seeds a few hours before bed can help promote a restful night’s sleep.
+Snacking on these seeds a few hours before bed can help promote a restful night’s sleep.

 2. Anti-inflammatory Benefits